Theft and Robbery Defense Attorney

 - Theft: the nonconsensual taking of another person’s property.
 This term is sometimes used as an umbrella term encompassing larceny, burglary, robbery, embezzlement, looting, and similar crimes.

 - Burglary: entering a building or residence without consent with the intention of committing theft or a felony.
 However, it is not required that another offense actually be committed.

-Robbery is committing or attempting to commit theft either threatening or causing bodily injury.
+- Robbery: committing or attempting to commit theft by either threatening or causing bodily injury.

-Aggravated Robbery is robbery with either using or displaying a deadly weapon or causing serious bodily injury.
+- Aggravated Robbery: robbery with either using or displaying a deadly weapon or causing serious bodily injury.

-In the most general terms, White Collar offenses refer to theft or embezzlement by corporate employees.
+- White Collar Offenses: generally refers to theft or embezzlement by corporate employees.

 If you or someone you know has been accused of or charged with a theft-related offense, contact criminal defense lawyer David Kiatta, a Sugar Land attorney serving those charged in Fort Bend County and Harris County, Galveston, Wharton, Montgomery, Brazoria, Waller and Across Texas.
 Call today (713) 785-8005 for a free, one-hour legal consultation.